unimelbmdap/oxid/README.rst

 Usage
 =====

-To use the Ochrescope on a single sample, you can run the following command:
+To use the OxID on a single sample, you can run the following command:

 .. code-block:: bash

-    ochrescope infer --rtsirm <RT-SIRM.dat> --hysteresis <hysteresis.dat> --zfcfc <zfcfc.dat> --plot <plot.png>
+    oxid infer --rtsirm <RT-SIRM.dat> --hysteresis <hysteresis.dat> --zfcfc <zfcfc.dat> --plot <plot.png>

 You do not need to include each of the input files, but you must include at least one of them.
 The `--plot` argument is also optional.

-To use the Ochrescope on a batch of samples, you can run the following command:
+To use the OxID on a batch of samples, you can run the following command:

 .. code-block:: bash

-    ochrescope infer-csv <input.csv> --output <output.csv>
+    oxid infer-csv <input.csv> --output <output.csv>

 The input.csv file should have at least one of the following columns: `RT-SIRM`, `Hyster`, `ZFC-FC` (case insensitive and hyphens are optional).
-If the column is not found or the corresponding cell is blank in a row, then Ochrescope will skip that input data type.
+If the column is not found or the corresponding cell is blank in a row, then OxID will skip that input data type.
 The output.csv file will contain the inferred values plus all the columns from the input file.

 See more options by running:

 .. code-block:: bash

-    ochrescope --help
+    oxid --help

 Credits
 =======